Django0033/freecodecamp/responsive-web-design/applied-visual-design/create-visual-balance-using-the-text-align-property.md

 # Create Visual Balance Using the text-align Property

 This section of the curriculum focuses on Applied Visual Design.
-The first group of challenges build on the given card layout to show a number of core principles.
+The first group of challenges builds on the given card layout to show some core principles.

 Text is often a large part of web content.
 CSS has several options for how to align it with the `text-align` property.